getsynq/synq-dbt/Readme.md

 RUN chmod +x /usr/bin/synq-dbt
 ```

-Now, depending on your setup you might need to change either entrypoint (usually last line in Dockerfile) from `dbt` to `synq-dbt`
-Or in case that you change the command in the DbtOperator itself, change the command in your Airflow's Dag from `dbt` to `synq-dbt`
+3) Change Docker container entrypoint (usually last line in Dockerfile) from `dbt` to `synq-dbt` OR change the command in the DbtOperator itself in your Airflow's Dag from `dbt` to `synq-dbt`

-In the case of DbtOperator command change, the result would look similar to this:
+In the case of DbtOperator command change, the result would look as follows:

 ```python
 KubernetesPodOperator(